UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

   (leq : ax₁ ⊆ ax₂)
   where

-  weak-deduction-monotic : {a : formula i} → ax₁ ⊢w a → ax₂ ⊢w a weak-deduction-monotic =
+  weak-deduction-monotic : {a : modal-formula i} → ax₁ ⊢w a → ax₂ ⊢w a weak-deduction-monotic =
     ind-weak-deduction _
       ( λ {a} in-axioms → weak-deduction-ax (leq a in-axioms))